hazelcast/hazelcast/hazelcast-documentation/src/ClusterQuorum.md

     boolean isPresent();
 }
 ```
-You can retrieve quorum instance for a particular quorum over the quorum service.
-An example can be seen below
+You can retrieve the quorum instance for a particular quorum over the quorum service, as in the following example.

 ```java
 String quorumName = "at-least-one-storage-member";